Departure Dates for 2025 and 2026

 - You will get insight into the culture of Sherpa people with warm Sherpa hospitality.

-- Get familiar with the guides, making your trip more memorable.
+- Get familiar with the guides, making your trip memorable on your Everest base camp short trek.

 - You will get the chance to enjoy your trek, which begins from Lukla.

-- We passed through the valley of Dudh Koshi to Namche Bazar and from there to the foot of Mt Everest.
+- We passed through the valley of Dudh Koshi to Namche Bazar and then to the foot of Mt.
+Everest.

 - You will encounter breathtaking scenes during your Everest base camp short trek.